Linear Recursion: Evaluation Strategies for

+$\Lrec$ can be seen as a more compact version of \LLCIm where the recursor can perform both bounded iteration or minimisation.

-\section{Evaluation strategies for \LLCIrec}
+\section{Evaluation Strategies for \LLCIrec}

 In this section we define two evaluation strategies for \LLCIrec and derive a stack-based abstract machine. \paragraph{Call-by-name} The CBN evaluation relation for closed terms in \LLCIrec is defined in Table~\ref{fig:Lreceval}.
-The notation $\evalL{t}{V}$ means that the closed term $t$ evaluates in \LLCIrec to the value $V$. \emph{Values} are terms of the form $0$, $\Suc t$, $\lambda x.t$ and $\pair{s}{t}$, i.e., \emph{weak head normal forms} (whnf).
-Note that \LLCIrec does not evaluate under an $\Suc$ symbol, since $\Suc$ is used as a constructor for natural numbers.
+The notation $\evalL{t}{V}$ means that the closed term $t$ evaluates in \LLCIrec to the value $V$.

+\emph{Values} are terms of the form $0$, $\Suc t$, $\lambda x.t$ and $\pair{s}{t}$, i.e., \emph{weak head normal forms} (whnf).
+Note that \LLCIrec does not evaluate under a $\Suc$ symbol, since $\Suc$ is used as a constructor for natural numbers.
+Also note that no closedness conditions are needed in the evaluation rules for closed terms.
+The rule \emph{Let} is given using application to simplify the presentation (in this way, we will be able to reuse this rule when we define the call-by-value evaluation relation below).

 The evaluation relation $\evalL{\cdot}{\cdot}$ corresponds to \emph{standard reduction} to weak head normal form.
 Recall that a reduction is called standard if the contraction of redexes is made from left-to-right (i.e., leftmost-outermost).
 It is well known that for the $\lambda$-calculus~\cite{BarendregtHP:lamcss}, the standard reduction is normalising, that is, if a term has a normal form, then it will be reached.
 A ``standardisation'' result holds for closed terms in $\Lrec$, as the following theorem shows.